 7. Dunkin’ Donuts: the Veggie Egg White

 Dunkin’ Donuts beloved baked goods have 400 calories or more.
 So the chain has a DDSmart menu for customers looking for healthier choices.
 The Veggie Egg White Flatbread has 13 grams of fat (20% of your daily value), 17 grams of protein, 4 grams of dietary fiber, and 25% of your daily calcium.
 If you must have a doughnut, go small.
 A single glazed Munchkin has 70 calories and 4 grams of fat.

 Next: How to “eat fresh”

-If you’re ordering a sandwich off the menu, the 6-inch Veggie Delite sub on rye made with lettuce, tomatoes, green peppers, cucumbers, and mustard on wheat bread has 230 calories, 5 grams of fiber, and is fairly low in fat and sodium.
-Add some spinach to the sandwich, and you’ll get 20% of your daily vitamin A, too.
-If you’re looking for a more substantial meal, the Sweet Onion Chicken Teriyaki on wheat has 370 calories, 4 grams of fat, 25 grams of protein, and 5 grams of fiber.
+Road-trippers turn to Subway for a healthier meal.
+But not everything on the sandwich chain’s menu is healthy.
+The healthier 6-inch Veggie Delite sub (with lettuce, tomatoes, peppers, cucumbers, and mustard on wheat bread) has 5 grams of fiber and is fairly low in fat and sodium.
+Add spinach, and you’ll get 20% of your daily vitamin A, too.

-Instead, order one of the chain’s “Fit ‘n Delicious” 12-inch pizzas, such as the Green Pepper, Red Onion, and Diced Red Tomato, which has 150 calories, 4 grams of fat, and 6 grams of protein per slice.
+The rules for healthy ordering at Pizza Hut: Choose a thin-crust, smaller pie, and skip the meat.
+One of the chain’s “Fit ‘n Delicious” 12-inch pizzas, like the Green Pepper, Red Onion, and Diced Red Tomato, has 150 calories, 4 grams of fat, and 6 grams of protein per slice.
 It’s also one of the lowest-sodium choices on the Pizza Hut menu, with 400 milligrams per slice.